- Male, 44, a TV producer, saw a therapist in Bristol following the end of his marriage

 I’ve had no therapy for the past five years but I still practise these things every day, like mindfulness.
 I still fuck up occasionally, but I will take responsibility.
 I also know where my boundaries are - and know when something is not my responsibility.

-I’m not saying everyone should do therapy - it isn’t for everyone - and many people don’t need it, they are adult and are empathic.
+I’m not saying everyone should do therapy - it isn’t for everyone - and many people don’t need it, they are adult and are empathetic.
 But I didn’t have those skills, and I learnt them through therapy.
 You have to find a good therapist though, someone you really feel you can engage with.